Delors/reStructuredTextToLectureDoc2/ld_base_example.rst

 Associating a slide set with a unique id
 ----------------------------------------

-Many functions; e.g. persistence of the slide progress, in LectureDoc2 require that a slide set is associated with a unique id.This id can be set using the meta directive.
+Many functions in LectureDoc2 - e.g. persistence of the slide progress - require that a slide set is associated with a unique id.
+This id can be set using the meta directive.

 .. admonition:: Example
     :class: far-far-smaller